 When you are new to military life, all the rules and regulations can be a bit overwhelming.
 You might always be asking yourself if you are doing the right thing or making the best decisions.
 (And there’s sometimes gray areas, too!)
 But what about these seven military life faux pas?

 1. Not tipping the bagger

 When you shop at the commissary, a bagger will pack up your groceries and take them to your car.
 These workers only make money from your tips; they don’t get a paycheck.
-People tip anywhere between $1 to $20 based on their budgets and amount of groceries.
+People tip anywhere between $1 to $20 based on their budgets and the number of groceries.
 Do you have to tip the commissary baggers?
 No, but you should.
 Even if you don’t agree with not paying the baggers, if you skip the tip, they will be making less than they otherwise would have.
 The baggers are often adults or teens who are looking for a way to make some extra money.

 2. Posting deployment dates online

 “My husband will be home from Iraq in 25 days!
 I can’t wait.”
 No, just. . . no. Do not post deployment dates on Facebook.
 Don’t post sensitive information on Facebook.
 Try not to share too much.
 Even if your profile is locked down, you still shouldn’t do this.
 Not only can posts like that put the troops in danger but they can also delay your spouse coming home from a deployment.
 Keep your countdowns to yourself and stay safe in your social media posts.

 Although there will always be some drama in the military community–that’s life anywhere–you don’t need to be a part of it.
 And you certainly don’t want to start the drama.
 Being mature is always the best idea.
 News and gossip travels fast in the military world, but you don’t have to be a conduit.

 4. Ignoring weight regulations